The Playwrights Realm Value Statement

 We do not claim to know everything; These are complicated issues and this is an ongoing process.
 We hope to continue to engage with the community at large about our efforts and what we can do better.
 This statement will be updated periodically.
 If you have suggestions, questions, or comments, please let us know at email@example.com.

 Tracking How We’re Doing

 Since the 2013-14 season, we have collected self-reported gender, race/ethnicity disability status, and age data from our production audiences through surveys.
 As of our 2017-18 season, we expanded that to also include reading audiences.
 In addition, we have always compiled informal figures on our production and reading artists (based on our knowledge of the field) and as of our 2017-18 season, we have started collecting self-reported data for the artists we employ in readings and productions.
 We next plan to expand that collection of self-reported data to our staff and Board.

-We will be posting these numbers by the end of the year.
+We will be posting these numbers by February 2019.

 This document is updated as of December 2018.